rust-lang/rust/text/0000-public-private-dependencies.md

 ## Compiler Changes

 The main change to the compiler will be to accept a new parameter that Cargo supplies which is a list of public dependencies.
+The flag will be called `--extern-public`.
 The compiler then emits warnings if it encounters private dependencies leaking to the public API of a crate. `cargo publish` might change this warning into an error in its lint step.

 Additionally, later on, the warning can turn into a hard error in general.